citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/problem/email-reading.md

 1. No applicable.

-Felling in the registration fields
+Filling in the registration fields
 ----------------------------------

 1. After the configured parameters, in the **Problem Management** screen click